 At this time I also created the site taxonomy and sitemap, using the results from open card sorts, performed with potential users.

 Wireframing and early prototyping

-Now with a clickable prototype I was able to conduct usability tests.
+Now armed with a clickable prototype, I conducted usability tests with users.
 This involved multiple tests where I asked potential users to complete a task in the app, using a mobile phone with the prototype in InVision.

-Finally, we ended up with our final prototype.
-Here is a link to the final, clickable prototype in InVision: https://invis.io/8RRAGFQ25SV
+Finally I ended up with a conclusive prototype.
+Here is a link in InVision: https://invis.io/8RRAGFQ25SV